mwpastore/sinja/README.md

 (low-overhead), ORM-agnostic (to the extent that JSONAPI::Serializers is), and opinionated (to the extent that the specification is).

+**CAVEAT EMPTOR: This gem is still very new and under active development.
+The API is mostly stable, but there still may be significant breaking changes.
+It has not yet been thoroughly tested or vetted in a production environment.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Synopsis](#synopsis)
 - [Installation](#installation)